How to fill in your ET1 Employment Tribunal claim form

 Although it is possible to amend your ET1 after it’s been submitted, this can be difficult and the Judge won’t always let you do this.
 So it’s important to get right.

 Most of the ET1 form is fairly simple to fill out.
 The most tricky part is Section 8 - Type and Details of Claim.
+We can help you fill out this part with our ET1 Particulars of Claim template.

 If you can’t afford a lawyer to run your whole case, but have a little bit of money for some advice, this can be a good time to get some legal advice about your best chances of success, so you can understand things like: